Everything You Need To Know About Our Tech Recruitment Process

 Offer Stage: You Got The Job

 After your interviewing process is over, we’ll analyze and discuss the feedback with the hiring team in order to make sure that the best decision is made.
-If the feedback is positive, we’ll hand over the “good news” call to our Hiring Manager or the HR Business Partner, and they’ll fill you in on the details and next steps.
+If the feedback is positive, we are going to give you the “good news call” and also fill you in on the details and next steps.
 During this stage, the Business Partner will be your point of contact for all questions regarding your contract, relocation and visa (if necessary).

 Once you’ve accepted the offer, you’ll be connected with our Employment Services team to finalise the rest of the paperwork.
 Need a work permit to work in the EU?
-Don’t worry, we’ve got you covered!
+Don’t worry, we’ve got you covered (here, you can read more about the general visa process)!
 This talented team deals with new hires from outside of the EU every day and will be able to guide you through the whole process.
 Of course, the cost related to your visa will also be covered by us.

 We know it takes some effort, time and energy to take on a new opportunity and challenge – especially if it’s at a new company, or even more so in a new country or continent.
 That’s why we’re here to help prepare you by sharing important insights into our recruitment journey for tech candidate.
 We hope this will increase your chances of becoming part our team and mission to empower people to get more out of life!